Stage Information for Vaginal Cancer

-Cervical biopsies are mandatory to rule out carcinoma of the cervix.
+If the cervix is intact, biopsies are mandatory to rule out a primary carcinoma of the cervix.
 Carcinoma of the vulva should also be ruled out.

 The Féderation Internationale de Gynécologie et d'Obstétrique (FIGO) and the American Joint Committee on Cancer (AJCC) have designated staging to define vaginal cancer; the FIGO system is most commonly used.[1,2] The definitions of the AJCC's T, N, and M categories correspond to the stages accepted by FIGO.

 FIGO staging system (and modified World Health Organization [WHO] prognostic scoring system)

 The FIGO staging system is as follows:

 Table 1.
 Carcinoma of the Vaginaa

 |FIGO = Féderation Internationale de Gynécologie et d'Obstétrique.

 a Adapted from FIGO Committee on Gynecologic Oncology.